Select Page

 Worth a Visit

 Porta Pia is a distinguished architectural and historical monument located in the coastal city of Ancona, Italy.
 Built in the late 18th century, this elegant city gate stands as one of the most iconic symbols of Ancona’s urban landscape and a testament to the artistic and civic ambitions of its era.
 Situated near the entrance to the old city centre, Porta Pia once served as a principal gateway into the city, both a ceremonial entrance and a practical point of access for those arriving by land or sea.
 Today, it remains a prominent landmark, appreciated for its classical beauty, historical significance, and cultural value.
-Commissioned by Pope Pius VI, Porta Pia was constructed between 1787 and 1789 and designed by the renowned Italian architect Filippo Marchionni
+Commissioned by Pope Pius VI, Porta Pia was constructed between 1787 and 1789 and designed by the renowned Italian architect Filippo Marchionni.

 The Giardino Pubblico Piazza Stamira, or Stamira Public Garden, is a charming green space located in the heart of Ancona, Italy.
 Nestled within the bustling urban environment of the city, this public garden serves as a peaceful retreat for residents and visitors alike.
 Named after Stamira, a local heroine who played a significant role in Ancona’s defence during the 12th century, the garden is not only a place of relaxation and beauty but also a site rich in local history and civic pride.
 Situated near the central Piazza Stamira, the garden occupies a prominent location that makes it easily accessible from various parts of the city.